WillForEternity/PerClassLoRA--RA8D1/docs/explanation.md

 -   **TCP Server**: Implements a persistent, single-client TCP server that listens on port `65432`.
 -   **Length-Prefix Protocol**: To handle TCP's stream-based nature, the server expects each message to be prefixed with a 4-byte unsigned integer specifying the payload length.
 It reads this header first, then reads exactly that many bytes to ensure it receives a complete and uncorrupted data frame.
 -   **Network Byte Order**: The server correctly converts the incoming byte stream from network byte order (big-endian) to the host system's byte order using `ntohl` (network-to-host-long).
 This is critical for cross-platform compatibility with the Python client.
+-   **Model Loading and Lifecycle**: The server attempts to load `c_model.bin` only once upon startup.
+If the file is missing, it runs in a "no model" state.
+Because it does not automatically reload the model, the Python GUI is responsible for restarting this server process after training is complete to force it to load the new model file.

 ---